Looking for activities to do in iSimangaliso Wetland Park?

 We bumped and bounced over the sand track and parked right beside the lake with only a couple of snake eagles for company.

 Lake Sibaya is a RAMSAR wetland of international importance and is home to KwaZulu-Natal’s second-largest population of hippos and crocodiles.
-Though, while there, we didn’t see evidence of either.
+However, we didn’t see evidence of either while there.

 11. Camp at Mabibi Beach or Stroll its Beautiful Shore